Skip to main content

 2.3 Using yaml configurations

 While it makes sense to update some parameters on the command line while iterating, generally it's easier to extend the conf files directly, then apply all of the options by overriding conf.
-Try copying the examples/form_composer_demo/hydra_configs/conf/example_local_mock.yaml file into examples/form_composer_demo/hydra_configs/conf/my_config.yaml.
+Try copying the examples/form_composer_demo/hydra_configs/conf/example__local__inhouse.yaml file into examples/form_composer_demo/hydra_configs/conf/my_config.yaml.
 Also file examples/form_composer_demo/data/simple/task_data.json into examples/form_composer_demo/data/simple/my_task_data.json

 #examples/form_composer_demo/hydra_configs/conf/my_config.yaml